-The Community Environment Requirements:
+The Home Environment Requirements:

-The home shall provide living arrangements to meet the individual needs of the CAP/DA beneficiary, and other live-in caregiver(s).
+The home shall provide living arrangements to meet the individual needs of the CAP/DA beneficiary, the supportive caregiver staff and other live-in caregiver(s).

 The home must have a living room, kitchen, dining area and bathroom.
 The home must have operable window, two exterior doors with locks, fire alarms, fire extinguisher and an emergency first aid kit.